GarenWoo/Blockchain-Academy/Blockchain-Infra-Camp_Assignment/README.md

 ## Project Slide
 There were several transactions and events occurred in ERC721Token contract.
 1. EOA1 had minted a new NFT (tokenId: 1).
 This NFT transferred from `address(0)` to EOA1.
 The `transfer` event occurred.
-2. EOA1 had approved NFTMarket contract so that the latter is able to list NFTs of the approver).
+2. EOA1 had approved NFTMarket contract so that the latter can list NFTs of the approver.
 The `approve` event occurred.
 3. NFTMarket contract listed the new NFT.
 The `transfer` event occurred.
-At the same time, NFTMarket contract approved EOA1 considering the practicability of delisting NFTs by the NFT original owner(not NFTMarket).
+At the same time, NFTMarket contract approved EOA1 considering the practicability of delisting NFT by the original owner instead of the NFTMarket contract.
 So, the `approve` event occurred as well.
 4. EOA2 as a buyer, bought the new NFT with 12,000 GTT (ERC20 token, which is supported in NFTMarket contract).
 The `transfer` event occurred.

 In total, there were 5 events that occurred.
 This subgraph successfully captured all the events that were completely consistent with the result queried on Etherscan.